CycloneDX/transparency-exchange-api/signatures/signature.md

 # Trusting digital signatures in TEA

 Software transparency is a lot about trust.
-Within the API documents needs to be signed with an electronic signature.
+Within the API documents need to be signed with an electronic signature.
 CycloneDX boms supports signatures within the JSON file, but other artefacts may need external signature files.